ryanmasondavies/Braille/README.md

 Braille
 =======

-A collection of Objective-C classes and extensions used for finding accessibility elements.
+UIView extension for finding accessibility elements.

 Within a view hierarchy, views can be retrieved based on their accessibility properties.